ilseh/Oppleo/README.md

   * I run Oppleo on a __Raspberry Pi 4__.
 I have not tested other versions, I can only assume a 3 would work too.
 If you need to order one, get a 4, if you have one laying around give it a try.
   * You'll need a __SmartEVSE__ to control the actual car charging.
 Oppleo pulls a pin down to enable/disable charging, so any other EVSE with a similar control pin might work.
   * `ssh` enabled on the Raspberry.
     * Add an empty file named `ssh` (no extension) to the root of the sdcard to enable ssh after boot on the Raspberry.
-You'll probably need ssh to install Python and Postgress anyway.
+You'll probably need ssh to install Python and Postgres anyway.
   * Make sure __apt-get__ is up to date
     > `sudo apt-get update && sudo apt-get upgrade`
   * git installed on your Raspberry